myriadrf/LimeSDR-XTRX/docs/v1.3/index.rst

 LimeSDR XTRX is a building block for any Massive MIMO configuration from 2Tx2R to 32Tx32R for very high data rate applications.
 Hence, it could be used in conjunction with any digital processors (ASICs, GPPs and GPUs) of varying level of performance in terms of speed, power dissipation and cost to fit any air interface from narrowband to broadband signals.
 The board is designed for maximum scalability in terms of the following parameters:

-* Frequency and Bandwidth: The heard of the board is the Lime Transceiver RFIC (LMS7002) providing frequency flexibility up to 3.8GHz and bandwidths of over 100MHz.
+* Frequency and Bandwidth: The heart of the board is the Lime Transceiver RFIC (LMS7002) providing frequency flexibility up to 3.8GHz and bandwidths of over 100MHz.
 * Baseband Interface: A significant level of digital circuitry resides within the LMS7002 and accompanying Xilinx for the implementation of the key physical layer radio functions including filtering, decimation, interpolation and flexible interface such as PCIe and SerDes to name a few.

 .. figure:: images/LimeSDR-XTRX_v1.3_3D_top.png
   :width: 600

   Figure 1: LimeSDR XTRX v1.3 board top view

 .. figure:: images/LimeSDR-XTRX_v1.3_3D_bot.png
   :width: 600

   Figure 2: LimeSDR XTRX v1.3 board bottom view

 LimeSDR XTRX board features: